pro7357/sacrypt/README.md

-# bacrypt
+# sacrypt
-Backup with encryption.
+Save and encrypt.